PepsiCo: Acquisitions and divestments

-In 2019, PepsiCo sued four small farmers in India US$142,000 each for growing a type of potato it says it owns.
-Pepsi said they would end the suit if the farmers grew potatoes for them.
-A number of Farmers' associations are requesting that the government get involved in the case stating that Pepsi is attempting to intimidate people.
-After pressure from the public as well as state and national governments, PepsiCo withdrew the lawsuit on May 2, 2019.
+In April 2019, PepsiCo India sued four small farmers in Gujarat for intellectual property infringement, claiming they were growing the FC5 potato variety—used for production of Lay's—which the company had exclusive plant breeders' rights under the Protection of Plant Varieties and Farmers' Rights Act, 2001.
+The company offered to settle if the farmers joined their potato farming program or stopped growing FC5 potatoes.
+Later, in May, the company withdrew the lawsuits after discussions with the Indian government and pressure from activists.

 On October 3, 2019, PepsiCo announced that they would leave Indonesia after terminating their partnership with local distributor PT Anugerah Indofood Barokah Makmur (AIBM).
 Both companies stopped production of PepsiCo products on October 10.
 This has resulted in KFC and Pizza Hut chains in the country to switch to Coca-Cola products.

 On December 2, 2019, PepsiCo acquired the snacks brand, BFY Brands, who were then folded into the Frito-Lay division.

 In March 2020, PepsiCo announced that it had entered into agreement to acquire Rockstar Energy for US$3.85 billion.

 In January 2021, as a plan to fight global warming, PepsiCo announced that it is planning to achieve net zero greenhouse gas emissions by 2040, knowing that it had already started generating about 57 million metric tonnes of greenhouse gas emissions globally in 2019.

-On August 3, 2021, PepsiCo announced that they have agreed to sell a majority stake in Tropicana, Naked and other North American juice brands to French private equity firm PAI Partners for US$3.3 billion, so that the company can concentrate on its healthy snack food business.
+On August 3, 2021, PepsiCo announced that it has agreed to sell a majority stake in Tropicana, Naked and other North American juice brands to French private equity firm PAI Partners for US$3.3 billion, so that the company can concentrate on its healthy snack food business.
 Pepsi will hold a 39% stake in the joint venture as well as having exclusive rights to the brand in the USA.

+In December 2021, PepsiCo India had its registration of the FC5 potato variety revoked by the Protection of Plant Varieties and Farmers' Rights Authority after a petition by Kavitha Kuruganti, a farmers' rights activist.
+PepsiCo India appealed to the Delhi High Court for reinstatement of the registration, which was initially dismissed in July 2023.
+However, on second appeal to the same court, the registration was reinstated in January 2024.

 In August 2022, PepsiCo acquired a $550 million stake in the energy drink maker Celsius.

 On October 1, 2024, PepsiCo announced that it would acquire Siete Foods for $1.2 billion.
 The acquisition was completed on January 17, 2025.

 In March 2025, PepsiCo announced it is buying prebiotic soda brand Poppi for more than $1.6 billion.

+On December 8, 2025, PepsiCo announced that it would be cutting nearly 20% of its U.S. product lineup by early 2026 as part of a deal with activist investor Elliott Investment Management to simplify its portfolio and focus on core brands, and lower prices to boost sales.
+3 manufacturing plants would be shuttered, production lines would be shut down, and an unspecified number of employees would be laid off.